 - deliver better value for money

-This joint endeavour was initiated by the UK Ministry for Housing, Communities and Local Government (MHCLG), the Government Digital Service (GDS), and a collection of local authorities and sector bodies from across the UK.
+This joint endeavour was initiated by the UK Department for Levelling Up, Housing and Communities (DLUHC), the Government Digital Service (GDS), and a collection of local authorities and sector bodies from across the UK.
 We invite all local authorities and the organisations we collaborate with to join us by signing the Declaration and committing to delivering a first action from which we can all benefit.

 Never before has it been possible to collaborate so effectively, to deliver services across so many boundaries, to interrogate our data so insightfully, to realise such great efficiencies, and to reshape public services for the benefit of all while retaining local sovereignty.

 Great work has already been done to transform our services using digital tools and technology, but we have an opportunity to do more.

 We want to co-create the conditions for the next generation of local public services, where technology is an enabler rather than a barrier to service improvements, and services are a delight for citizens and officials to use.
 We know that one size doesn’t fit all, but by developing common building blocks, local authorities will be able to build services more quickly, flexibly and effectively.
 Only in this more open and flexible market will we unlock our full potential for innovation.

 Our ambition requires both a culture shift and a technology shift, and we’ve agreed 5 principles to help us do it:

 - We will go even further to redesign our services around the needs of the people using them.
 This means continuing to prioritise citizen and user needs above professional, organisational and technological silos.